ankushbhardwxj/codemon/README.md

 - Install the package locally using `pip install .` This command will place `codemon` executable at `/usr/local/bin` so that it can be executed anywhere.
+- Type `codemon` and you are ready to go.

 ## CLI - commands
    ```